hashiprobr/nfp-index/README.md

 reasonable degree of freedom to decide what to do and how to do it.

-**Relatedness**, the desire to care and be cared for, is facilitated by the possibility of setting interesting and engaging goals regardless of programming experience.
+**Relatedness**, the desire to care and be cared for, is facilitated by the possibility of building realistic projects and setting engaging goals, regardless of programming experience.

 Platforms